ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/implement-the-code/data-mapper.md

+---
-# Data Mapper
+title: Data Mapper

-When you map data via the user interface, the Data Mapper generates the required Ballerina source code.
+description: When you map data via the user interface, the Data Mapper generates the required Ballerina source code.
 Since the Ballerina source code is the single source of truth for the Visual Data Mapper, it also lets you open and edit the existing data mappings made via the source code without changing the user experience.
+keywords: ballerina, vs code extension, data mapper, data transformation
+intro: When you map data via the user interface, the Data Mapper generates the required Ballerina source code.
+Since the Ballerina source code is the single source of truth for the Visual Data Mapper, it also lets you open and edit the existing data mappings made via the source code without changing the user experience.
+---

 ## Sample use case